Sign out of Creative Cloud within the apps preferences.

 Quit the Creative Cloud desktop app from the apps preferences.

-Close the following processes in Activity Monitor (macOS) or Task Manager (Windows): Adobe Content Synchronizer and Adobe Desktop Service.
+Close the following processes in Activity Monitor (macOS) or Task Manager (Windows): Adobe Content Synchronizer and Creative Cloud Core Service.

 Depending on your operating system, navigate to the following paths: